JensJoschi/variability_timing/methods.md

 Lastly, this approach was replaced by using the standard deviation in slopes of the same regressions.
 This is very likely the final version of predictability.
 Actually, no:

 As alternative to the previous approach, I calculated the color of environmental noise like Vasseur & Yodzis 2004 (Ecology).
 Taking all temperature information (Tmax divided by Tmin) from one station, I calculated the power spectral density.
 First, I removed the seasonal trend by substracting from each daily temperature estimate the station-wide mean temperature of that day.
 Missing values were replaced by linear interpolation.
-I then calculated the spectral density within the frequency range of 1/366 and 1/(2 months) with the function spectrum, using the method "ar", and used the negative of the slope of log10(spectral density)~log10(frequency) as estimate for beta. beta was normally distributed.
+I then calculated the spectral density within the frequency range of 1/366 and 1/(2 months) with the function spectrum, using the method "ar", and used the negative of the slope of log10(spectral density)~log10(frequency) as estimate for beta. beta was approx. normally distributed (mean 0.3, median 0.26, range ~ 0-0.8).
 Because this approach does not calculate winter predictability, but general environmental predictability, I do not expect to find a pattern here.
 Therefore this approach is not hypothesis-testing but exploratory.
 Not sure if possible, but limiting the time window to ~1 month around winter onset and then calculating the slope could be a better way to calculate predictability.
 This needs discussion and I will settle for one of the two ways to calculate predictability before conducting the real analysis on the final dataset.